 Our plan below was developed with the help of a local horticultural consultant and landscape architect and designer based on the survey results.

-Please get in touch via the e-mail below if you have any ideas or questions, or want to help by joining the Friends of Granton Castle Walled Garden.
+Please get in touch using the contacts page if you have any ideas or questions, or want to help by joining the Friends of Granton Castle Walled Garden.